ansonphong/buckyball/readme.md

 - **Assembly Sequence**:
   - Start from the base and work upwards.
-  - Assemble pentagons and hexagons separately before connecting.
+  - Assemble hexagons, pentagons, and half-pentagons separately before connecting.

 - **Connecting Panels**:
   - Use bolts to join panels together at shared edges.